The Travelling Bronze-Smith’s Kit: Making Your Fortune In The Bronze Age

-These multifaceted dies were made from soapstone, just like the large bronze sword casting moulds used at Bronze Age Foundry, and could be clamped together in four different ways, to make four different small items.
+These multifaceted dies were made from soapstone, just like the large bronze sword casting moulds used at Molten Bronze, and could be clamped together in four different ways, to make four different small items.
 By carrying four-in-one, the smith on the go really cuts down on the weight he needs to carry, and expands the selection of available merchandise.
 These handy little dies were perfect for making cooking utensils, small tools like sewing equipment or tanner’s scrapers, or even decorative items.

 Portable bellows & crucible

 A simple bronze-casting furnace could be made in most situations by digging a hole, building a charcoal fire inside and forcing air into the coals with a bellows.
 The crucible – the container that holds the ingredients for bronze so they can be melted and cast) would then be placed on the fire until everything had liquified and mixed properly.
 These bellows would usually be made from wood and animal hides, and wouldn’t take up too much space in the traveller’s pack.

 All the bronze in the world won’t help a craftsman who freezes to death in the woods a few miles from the nearest village!
 Since the Bronze Age was set in a world that was still relatively wild and unsettled, it was important for travellers to carry the equipment they need to meet their everyday survival needs on the road – there wouldn’t be an inn to stay in, and exposure, hunger and wild animals were a real threat.

 Some of this survival equipment might have included:

 One of the most common tools in human history, not just the bronze age, has been the eating knife.
 Simply used to cut and prepare food, it’s a must-have when foraging, trapping or hunting.
 Traded food can also be prepared easily with this tool.